Manage your child's health with MyChart.

 Croup is a viral infection that affects your child's airway near the voice box (larynx) and windpipe (trachea).

 The virus makes this area red and swollen.
-This makes breathing difficult for your child.
-Croup lasts about seven days and often goes along with a cold.
+This makes breathing difficult.
+Croup often goes along with a cold.

-Croup most often affects infants to children age 3 years old.
+Croup most often affects infants to children age 6 years old.
 Your child can get croup more than once.
-Croup spreads easily through contact with a sick child's mouth

-Because this is a virus, antibiotics won't help.
+Because this is caused by a virus, antibiotics won't help.

 - dry, barking cough (sounds like a seal)